Tuesday, November 17, 2015

 OZAMIZ CITY, MISAMIS OCCIDENTAL AND PAGADIAN CITY, ZAMBOANGA DEL SUR

-Took some pictures at the entrance of the fort just beside the Cotta which is called Fuerte de la Concepcion y del Triunfo built in 1756.
+We took some pictures at the entrance of the fort beside the Cotta, called Fuerte de la Concepcion y del Triunfo, which was built in 1756.

 Airport of Ozamiz.